 In the RF department, we were impressed with all of the models that we tested — the Esky Key Finder kit along with the KeyRinger packages both showed ranges of more than 250 feet.

-Lastly, we measured the volume of each model using a sound pressure level meter by cranking each one up to full levels and taking readings from a distance of 24 inches away.
+Lastly, we measured the volume of each model using a sound pressure level meter.
+We cranked up each model to its highest output and took readings from 24 inches away.

 There is no way around it — the KeyRinger is ridiculously loud.
 If the volume is a deciding factor for you, definitely check this model out — we measured 106 decibels of noise coming from this tracker at 2 feet away.
 If you want decent volume but also want Bluetooth options such as a multitude of tones or the use of a virtual assistant, check out the Chipolo One.
 This device emits an impressive 82.3 decibels but also comes with many features that we would consider to be luxurious.